 Under current law, a chiropractor is not authorized to serve as an expert witness on causation in a malpractice suit concerning chiropractic care.
-It has been argued that chiropractors are qualified for such purposes and should be authorized to serve as an expert witness.
+Chiropractors are qualified for such purposes and should be authorized to serve as an expert witness.
 H.B.
-2406 provides this authorization.
+1791 provides this authorization.